garraflavatra/rolens/README.md

 ### Compiling from source

-Please refer to the [documentation](./wip) for detailed compilation instructions.
+Please refer to [the documentation](https://garraflavatra.github.io/rolens/installation/) for detailed compilation instructions.

 ## User guide

-WIP.
+Rolens is designed to be as intuitive as possible.
+But if something is unclear nevertheless, you can consult [the user manual](https://garraflavatra.github.io/rolens/) to learn how to use the program.

 ## Questions and bugs